 Suppose you’re interested in a career as a building engineer.
 In that case, BMSI is a great place to consider working to gain valuable work experience and skills necessary to pass exams and get certified.

-At BMSI in Washington, D.C., we employ all levels of building engineer to provide temporary and long-term staff to building owners, investors, and real estate managers.
+At BMSI in Washington, D.C., we employ all levels of building engineer.
+Our goal is to provide temporary and long-term staff to building owners, investors, and real estate managers.